Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

    :alt: Screenshot of RED Brick Wizard Step 5.
    :align: center

-If you don't quite understand what any of this means, you can likely just leave the default values as they are and click **Next**.
+In many cases the default values can just leaved as they are.
+If you don't know what the standard input and output is you can likely just click **Next**.

 * Standard Input:

   * /dev/null: Your program does not have any input.